 The above isn’t what Banting did.
-He had small amounts of all macros, highest in protein, a generous amount of wine (in comparison to his overall caloric intake).
-He had limited intake of low fat meats, and low overall calories to his total caloric need.
+He had small amounts of all macros, the highest of which was protein, and a generous amount of wine (in comparison to his overall caloric intake).
+He had limited intake of low fat meats and low overall calories when compared to his total caloric need.
 He had starches, flour, and fruit.
-He had restrictions on the types of fish and meat he could eat.
-So, writing the phrase “Have as much as you would like!” is not only a non-factual statement to the diet being discussed, it’s unhelpful to reader and can lead to someone gaining fat, not maintaining their weight and certainly not losing.
+He had restrictions on the type of fish and meats he could eat.
+So writing the phrase, “Have as much as you would like!” is not only a non-factual statement about the diet being discussed, it’s unhelpful to the reader and can actually lead to gaining fat instead of maintaining or losing it.

-Eating as much as you want of any macronutrient is going to lead to fat gain the moment you tip energy balance.
-If you want to have fun, you can enter into a food database copious amounts of cheese, meats, veg, and eggs and see what calories it spits out.
-If your argument is that “Eat as much of you want” shouldn’t be taken literally, then my response is “Don’t say it.”
-Even trained athletes with nutritionists have a hard time understanding nutrient and caloric intake.
-The average adult performs much worse.
+Eating as much as you want of any macronutrient is going to lead to fat gain the moment the energy balance is tipped.
+If you want to have some fun, enter copious amounts of cheese, meats, veggies, and eggs into a food database and see the number of calories it spits out.
+If your argument is that eating as much as you want shouldn’t be taken literally, then my response is don’t say it.
+Even trained athletes who work with nutritionists have a hard time understanding nutrient and caloric intake; the average adult performs much worse.
 Calculating activity expenditure in hospitals by professionals is also a difficult task.
-In short, when the professionals have a hard time getting energy balance targeted, do you think it is wise to make a prominently placed statements like “Eat as much as you want.” to lay readers?
+In short, when the professionals have a hard time targeting energy balance, do you think it’s wise to make prominently placed statements like, “Eat as much as you want,” to lay readers?
 I think it’s asking for troubled and frustrated readers.

 To be clear, I don’t care at all about Banting’s daily diet.
-It’s hardly the worst thing I have ever seen and appears to have allowed the man to finally tackle some issues he had with his weight.
+It’s hardly the worst thing I have ever seen and appears to have allowed the man to finally tackle some of his weight issues.
 Good for him.
 Could he have maximized nutrient intake?
 Sure, we all can.
-But, it obviously helped his personal lifestyle with compliance.
-That is all that matters.
+But it obviously helped his personal lifestyle with compliance.
+And that is all that matters.

-The problem develops when the personal diet didn’t stop with him.
-Instead, it was printed, spun around, translated into multiple languages, hyped, marketed, and has lead to misconceptions.
-Others have then used his words to do much of the same.
+The problem is that his personal diet didn’t stop with him.
+Instead, it was printed, spun around, translated into multiple languages, hyped, marketed and let to people’s misconceptions.
+Since then, others have used his words to do much of the same.

-The problem develops when diets aren’t prefaced with “I’m not sure why this worked for me, but it did!
-Maybe it could work for you and one day someone can tell me why.”
+The problem is that his diet, as with most diets, wasn’t prefaced with, “I’m not sure why this worked for me, but it did!
+Maybe it can work for you too.
+Maybe one day someone can explain why.”
 I can tell you why.
-Banting was eating 1700 calories a day and was, for a time being, a large adult man.
+Banting was eating 1,700 calories per day and was, for a time being, a large adult man.

-With some* in the Low Carb or Paleo community, we find statements of isolated or small population events meant to be applied to larger populations.
-Eskimos or Inuits are a popular group often cited for how we should pattern our outcome, but their lifestyle and living conditions are in no way comparable to the majority of the world.
+With some* in the low carb or Paleo community, we find statements about isolated events or small populations meant to be applied to larger populations.
+Eskimos or Inuits are a popular group often cited for how we should pattern our behavior, but their lifestyle and living conditions are in no way comparable to the majority of the world.

-Call me simplistic, but large scale studies done on the most individuals we can get your hands on is usually the best course of action.
-Though still rifled with problems and research issues, we do learn a thing or two about free living intake.
-What do we find from examinations of optimal diets for longevity, health, and happiness?
-Diets that focus on a moderate intake of all macronutrients, with regular light exercise and activity.
-Life that preaches moderate restrictions and heaping doses of enjoyable outdoor and social activities.
+Call me simplistic but large scale studies done with the highest number of individuals possible is usually the best course of action.
+Though still rife with problems and research issues, we can learn a thing or two about free living intake.
+What do we find from examining diets for optimal longevity, health, and happiness?
+We find diets that focus on a moderate intake of all macronutrients with regular light exercise and activity.
+We find a life that preaches moderate restrictions and heaping doses of enjoyable outdoor and social activities.
 We don’t see a lot of positive outcomes when you tell people to fear, restrict, and abolish.
 It’s bad science to preach restrictive eating.

 There is nothing wrong with still looking for answers and optimizing dieting and training systems.
 But in these investigations, why would we try to model our lives after those with illnesses or extreme living circumstances?
 Would it not be more fitting to find comparable counterparts?
-We see this time and again with arguments about the intake of gluten, nuts or dairy.
-Because a certain population subset has very real and extreme difficulties digesting a food, it must then be bad for everyone else to digest?
-This is a logical fallacy and fear mongering at it’s worse.
+We see this time and again with arguments about the intake of gluten, nuts, and dairy.
+Because a certain population subset has very real and extreme difficulties digesting certain foods, it must then be bad for everyone else?
+This is a logical fallacy and fear mongering at it’s worst.